ProgrammerDATCH/Real-time-Ride-Share-Tracking/README.md

 - Real-time tracking of the driver's current location.
 - Calculation and display of ETA for the next stop, assuming constant average speed.

+## Approach

+- **Map Integration**: Integrated the `@react-google-maps/api` library to render the map, display the route, and calculate ETAs for each stop.
+This library provides React components for seamless integration with Google Maps.

+- **ETA Calculation**: Calculated the ETA for each stop using the response provided by the DirectionsService from the Google Maps API.
+The DirectionsService calculates the optimal route based on the provided waypoints and returns the route data, including distance and duration information.

+- **Route Boundary Check**: Implemented a check to determine if the driver is within the route boundaries.
+This check is done by applying a bounding box to the route, with a buffer of 100 meters around the route.
+This ensures that the driver is considered "in route" when within this boundary.

+  - **Geolocation API**: Utilized the Geolocation API provided by JavaScript to continuously monitor the driver's location changes.
+By keeping a watch on the driver's location, the application can update the route information and ensure accurate tracking.

+- **Leg Update**: Updated the current leg of the route by calculating the distance between the driver's location and all legs of the route.
+The leg closest to the driver's location is considered the current leg.
+This allows for continuous updating of the current leg as the driver moves along the route.

+- **Adjustable Route Boundary**: The route boundary check allows for adjustment of the boundary size to accommodate different scenarios.
+The 100-meter buffer can be adjusted as needed to suit the specific requirements of the transportation agency and the route.

 ## Technologies Used

 - React.js for the front-end.